ealebed/aws-lambdas-cicd-poc/README.md

 Each Lambda function can have a `lambda-config.yaml` file in its directory to configure all aspects of the Lambda function.
 This configuration is used by the CI/CD workflows to deploy the function using the official `aws-actions/aws-lambda-deploy` action.

+**Configuration Parsing**: The `lambda-config.yaml` file is parsed by the `scripts/parse-lambda-config.sh` script, which extracts all configuration values and outputs them as GitHub Actions step outputs.
+This centralized approach ensures consistency across all language workflows.

 ### Configuration File Structure

 The configuration file uses a flat structure (not nested) for easier readability and maintenance: